antoinebrl/antoinebrl.github.io/_posts/2021-11-14-active-learning.md

 <h4 class="no_toc">The data infrastructure comes first</h4>

-As briefly discussed before, the infrastructure to support fast iteration and curation of the data is a key component for a successful data strategy.
+As briefly discussed before, the infrastructure to support fast iterations and curation of the data is a key component for a successful data strategy.
 This means the company needs to invest a lot in its tooling and automation for the data pipeline.
 These investments in themselves should be beneficial by speeding up delivery, reducing